juxor/afaq/markdown/secI4.md

 on?
 Take the Internet, for example -- it is unlikely that this would have got off the ground if it had not been for public funding.
-Needless to say, of course, much of this technology has been developed for evil reasons and purposes and would be in need of drastic change (or, in many some, abolition) before it could be used in a libertarian society.
+Needless to say, of course, much of this technology has been developed for evil reasons and purposes and would be in need of drastic change (or in some cases abolition) before it could be used in a libertarian society.
 However, the fact remains that it is unlikely that a pure market based system could have generated most of the technology we take for granted.
 As Noam Chomsky argues: